 Where the path passes the allotments, a large rose bush is growing over the hedge, small pink flowers flaunting to passers-by, and filling the little lane with their delicate scent.

 Around a corner, ox-eye daisies do their best to compete, for me easily winning this competition with their simplicity and child-like innocence.

 Juxtaposed against the daisies is the first of a series of pill boxes that I’ll encounter along this stretch of coast.
 They were erected as part of the British anti invasion preparations of 1940.
-Designed in a hexagonal shape with small holes, known as loop holes, in 5 of the 6 sides with a door and two loop holes in the rearmost side.
-They were built of re-enforced concrete to protect the men inside from small arms fire.
-They were constructed along the entire western coast of Barrow from Sowerby all the way down to the tip of Walney, and were to keep watch and protect the town and its shipbuilding industry from possible invasion from the Irish channel.
-Luckily the British coast never faced a direct sea-invasion during the war, although of course the south east coast faced exactly that had the Battle of Britain been lost.
+Most (although not this first one) are hexagonal in shape with small holes in 5 of the 6 sides, and a door and two holes in the rearmost side.
+They were built of reinforced concrete to protect the men inside from small arms fire.
+They were constructed along the entire western coast here from Sowerby all the way down to the tip of Walney, and were to keep watch and protect the town and its shipbuilding industry from possible invasion from the Irish channel.
+Luckily the British coast never faced a direct sea invasion during the war, although the south-east coast of Britain faced exactly that, had the Battle of Britain been lost.
 More information about all the WWII defences around Barrow can be found here.

 The path eventually ends up at an entrance to Barrow docks on St Andrew’s St, and the next half mile is through residential streets of terraced houses.

 The houses gradually give way to larger buildings, including the Egerton Buildings, tenements built in the 1880s to house the huge number of workers required for the new docks and shipbuilding industries.

 Walking down Michaelson Road the huge old Vickers factory on my left, and the tenements on my right, I get a feeling of what this town must have felt like over a century ago, although today there’s no oppressive smoky atmosphere to choke on, and no-one in sight, where once these streets would have been buzzing.